Aldeburgh: History

 The name "Aldeburgh" derives from the Old English ald (old) and burh (fortification), although this structure, along with much of the Tudor town, has now been lost to the sea.
 In the 16th century, Aldeburgh was a leading port and had a flourishing shipbuilding industry.
 The flagship of the Virginia Company, the Sea Venture is believed to have been built here in 1608.
 Aldeburgh's importance as a port declined as the River Alde silted up and larger ships could no longer berth.
 It survived mainly on fishing until the 19th century, when it also became a seaside resort.
 Much of its distinctive, whimsical architecture dates from that period.
 The river is now home to a yacht club and a sailing club.

 Between 1959 and 1968, the village was the location of a Royal Observer Corps monitoring bunker, to be used in the event of a nuclear attack.
-The bunker was later demolished, no trace survives today.
+The bunker was later demolished and no trace survives.